LIPP® Gas Accumulators

-Cost-effective system for the non-pressurised storage of biogas, landfill gas and sewage gas
+Cost-effective system for the non-pressurised storage of biogas, landfill gas, sewage gas and CO2

 In biological processes, gas production is not continuous.
 That is why the utilisation of gas (e.g. in a combined heat and power plant) requires an accumulator in order to compensate for fluctuations during gas production and to bridge downtimes for plant repairs and maintenance.